Rebecca Romney: Marriage and widowhood

-An edition of Paul Baynes's A helpe to true happinesse includes a dedication to "the Lady Rebecca Romeny" from her "loving Nephew.
+An edition of Paul Baynes's A helpe to true happinesse includes a dedication to "the Lady Rebecca Romeney" from her "loving Nephew.
 E. C.", Ezekiel Charke.
 Baynes's Christian Letters were similarly dedicated by Charke to Elizabeth, Lady Lennard, a daughter of the Lord Mayor of London, Stephen Slaney, and Mary, Lady Weld, widow of the Lord Mayor, Sir Humphrey Weld, acquaintances of Charke who were probably well known to Lady Romney.
 Charke's wife Margaret was a daughter of Richard Hooker.

 Henry Hudson named the "Romney Islands" near Cape Smith north of Mosquito Bay (Nunavut) after her or her husband.
 After the death of her husband, Rebecca, Lady Romney, was named among the "Merchants Discoverers of the North-West Passage" in a charter granted to that company by James VI and I on 26 July 1612.
 Prince Henry was "Supreme Protector" of the Company of Discoverers, according to the grant made to the investors, including Lady Romney, in July 1612.
 The grant narrates the sixth voyage of the partnership, when Henry Hudson sailed in search of a passage by the North-West of America to the "Sea of Suz" or South Sea to China, Japan, and the Philippines.

-Rebecca Romney was the "Lady Rommeny" of "Fishmonger Lane" (sic) involved with George Abercromby, a gentleman of the queen's robes, and the goldsmith George Heriot, in pawning one of the jewels of Anne of Denmark in March 1613 for £1,200.
+Rebecca Romney was the "Lady Rommeny" of "Fishmonger Lane" involved with George Abercromby, a gentleman of the queen's robes, and the goldsmith George Heriot, in pawning one of the jewels of Anne of Denmark in March 1613 for £1,200.
 Anonymous city investors petitioned Anne of Denmark in 1610 to intercede with James VI and I to fund the search for a northern passage to China and Japan.
 Anne of Denmark has been linked with voyages of discovery and investment in voyages by aristocratic women in her close circle, while Romney had her own connections with commerce in the city.

 Rebecca Romney, as a philanthropist, founded four exhibitions (scholarships) for the sons of haberdashers in 1629, two at Emmanuel College, Cambridge and two at Sidney Sussex College, Cambridge.
 She also loaned money to the Virginia Company, and this has been connected with a charitable initiative to send to send poor children from London to the colony.